svn2github/lazarus-ccr/components/tvplanit/examples/datastores/fb/readme.txt

   password: masterkey

 NOTE:
-The project creates a new database on the fly.
-For reasons unknown at the moment, an exception is raised here if started from the IDE.
-This does not happen any more once the database exists.
+The project creates a new database on the fly using above-menitoned login parameters.
+For reasons unknown at the moment, the first program entries after adding a resource are not stored --> a restart of the demo program is required after adding the first resource.